 Best Fraternity Hazing Lawyer

-We are the national leader in fraternity hazing cases.
+Each fraternity hazing lawyer at TFNL Group are national leaders in fraternity hazing cases.

-Doug Fierberg, Jonathon Fazzola, and the team at The Fierberg National Law Group bring over 25 years of experience working with fraternal law, winning justice for victims of violence and misconduct in schools, and working with anti-hazing organizations to raise awareness and promote prevention.
-Even if your situation feels complicated and nuanced, and you’re questioning whether or not you should even try to seek justice, the team at The Fierberg National Law Group is highly experienced and on your side.
+Doug Fierberg, Jonathon Fazzola, and the fraternity hazing lawyer team at The Fierberg National Law Group bring over 25 years of experience working with fraternal law, winning justice for victims of violence and misconduct in schools, and working with anti-hazing organizations to raise awareness and promote prevention.
+Even if your situation feels complicated and nuanced, and you’re questioning whether or not you should even try to seek justice, the team at The Fierberg National Law Group is highly experienced.
+Each fraternity hazing lawyer at TFNL Group are on your side.

-Should I report hazing to a fraternity hazing lawyer?
+Should I report hazing to fraternity hazing lawyer?

 Maybe you’re unsure about whether hazing has occurred.
 Anti-hazing organizations define hazing as any action taken or any situation created intentionally that causes embarrassment, harassment or ridicule, and risks emotional and/or physical harm to members of a group or team, whether new or not, regardless of the person’s willingness to participate.
 The Fierberg National Law Group is committed to providing you with clarity and confidence in whether what you’ve experienced or currently are experiencing, would be considered hazing under the law.